tiabottger/tiabottger.github.io/_posts/2026-06-29-Defining-sigma-layer-structure.md

 | 9 | -0.7155 | -0.8538 | 0.1383 |
 | 10 | -0.8538 | -1.0000 | 0.1462 |

-So the bottom layer represents 14.6% of the water column.
+So the **bottom layer represents 14.6% of the water column**.
 This is the percentage we will use to compare to LiveOcean and SalishSeaCast "bottom" values.